dgarijo/DataNarratives/README.md

 Incoming updates: a list of data narratives for genomics, water quality and text analytics workflows!

 Check the description online: http://dgarijo.github.io/DataNarratives/

+# The active development of the project continues on https://github.com/KnowledgeCaptureAndDiscovery/DataNarratives